 Do the right preparations to nail your answer

-In order for you to nail the answer to this question, there’s a number of preparations steps you should take to build a strong answer.
+To nail the answer to this question, there’s a number of preparation steps you should take to build a strong answer.

 step 1: Identify the different requirements for the role